Slavery in Poland: Crimean slave trade

 The majority of the slaves captured were forced into slave caravans by land and then by sea to the city of Caffa, which was an Ottoman province in the Crimean Khanate and a major center of the Crimean slave trade.

 Polish-Lithuanian captives were marched down to the port of Ochakiv, where they were loaded on to slave ships and trafficked to Caffa in the Crimea.

 There were reportedly always around 30,000 slaves in Caffa.

 The Lithuanian Mikhalon Litvin referred to Caffa in the 16th century as: "not a town, but an abyss into which our blood is pouring".

 From Caffa, the captives were distributed between the Ottomans and the Crimean Tatars, and some were distributed to the smaller slave markets in the Crimean Khanate, while the rest were sold in Caffa and trafficked to the rest of the Ottoman Empire and the Islamic Middle East.

 It is not documented exactly how many raids were conducted, where and how, and exactly the number of people abducted between the late 15th century and the late 18th century.
 Between 1474 and 1569, 75 major slave raids are estimated to have been conducted toward Polish–Lithuanian territory.

 During the year of 1676 alone, circa 40,000 people are estimated to have been abducted from the territory of Volhynia-Podolia-Galicia, and at least 20,000 people are estimated to have been abducted from the territory of Poland–Lithuania every year between 1500 and 1644, or at least one million people.

 Among the most known victims of the Crimean slave raids from Poland were Roxelana.

 Polish was such a common ethnicity for a slave in the Crimea Khanate, that the Polish language was the second language in the Crimea.

 A Polish proverb described death as a better fate than being captured by a slave raid:

 "O how much better to lie on one's bier, than to be captive on the way to Tatary".

 The Crimean slave trade is estimated to have been as large in numbers as the Transatlantic slave trade until the 18th century, when the Atlantic slave trade exploded and surpassed the Crimean slave trade in numbers.

-In 1783, the Crimean Khanate was dissolved after the Russian annexation of Crimea, which finnally eliminated the Crimean slave trade.
+In 1783, the Crimean Khanate was dissolved after the Russian annexation of Crimea, which finally eliminated the Crimean slave trade.